Birmingham: Festivals

 Birmingham is home to many national, religious, and cultural festivals, including a St. George's Day party.
 The city's largest single-day event is its St. Patrick's Day parade (Europe's second largest, after Dublin).
 The Nowka Bais is a Bengali boat racing festival which takes place annually in Birmingham.
 It is a leading cultural event in the West Midlands attracting not only the Bangladeshi diaspora but a variety of cultures.
 It is also the largest kind of boat race in the United Kingdom.
 Other multicultural events include the Bangla Mela and the Vaisakhi Mela.
 The Birmingham Heritage Festival is a Mardi Gras style event in August.
 Caribbean and African culture are celebrated with parades and street performances by buskers.
-The Caribbean-style Birmingham International Carnival takes place in odd-numbered years.

-Birmingham's St Patrick's Day parade, the largest in Europe outside Dublin, is the city's largest single-day event.

-From 1997 until December 2006, the city hosted an annual arts festival, ArtsFest, the largest free arts festival in the UK at the time.
+The Caribbean-style Birmingham International Carnival takes place in odd-numbered years.From 1997 until December 2006, the city hosted an annual arts festival, ArtsFest, the largest free arts festival in the UK at the time.